Enrollment questions? Send an email to firstname.lastname@example.org or call 719.434.6566

 3. Complete the Enrollment Packet

 Open enrollment for the next school year runs November 1 through February 8.
 At the closing deadline, all students with an enrollment request are entered into a lottery system.
 Enrollment paperwork must be for the current open enrollment period.
+After the lottery's waiting lists are created, additional students may be added to the bottom of any such lists at any time.
+Lists are recycled again through a new lottery for those families on a waiting list for the current year who also want to be considered for the new year; waiting lists do not remain from year to year to year.

 4. Review of Records